-The Keep Idle Time organization setting allows you to control the behavior of inactivity (when your team members are inactive for however long you have set in your idle timeout settings – 5, 10, or 20 minutes).
+The Keep Idle Time organization setting allows you to control the behavior of inactivity (when your team members are inactive for however long you have set in your idle timeout settings.

-You can access this option in your organization settings by clicking on “Settings” on the left menu in your account, then clicking the “Keep idle time” setting.
+You can access this option in your organization settings by clicking on Settings & Policies -> General -> Timer & Tracking.

-You can change this for the entire organization or on a user by user basis.
+You can change this for the entire organization or for individual users as shown below.

-If you choose “Prompt“, then it will prompt for input to the user what to do with the idle time.
-So if a user goes idle, when they resume activity they will see a message letting them know that they have been idle and ask them what they want to do with it: discard it and keep tracking time (default option), keep it, keep it but reassign it to a different project, or stop time.
+If you choose Prompt, then it will prompt input from the user to choose what to do with the idle time.
+So if a user goes idle when they resume activity they will see a dialog box letting them know that they have been idle and asking them what they want to do with it: discard it and keep tracking time (default option), keep it, keep the time but reassign it to a different project, or stop time.

-If you choose “Always“, then idle time will always be kept.
-So if a user goes idle, when they resume activity they will see a message letting them know that they have been idle and that idle time is always kept in their organization.
+If you choose Always, then idle time will always be kept.
+If a user goes idle, when they resume activity they will see a message letting them know that they have been idle and that idle time is always kept in their organization.